What is a blind trust?

-Outside of law, “blind trust" means a failure to weigh whether someone deserves your full confidence.
-In law, it refers to a tool often used to increase confidence that people in powerful positions will not abuse their influence for unethical self-dealing.
+In everyday language, “blind trust" means failing to weigh whether someone deserves your complete confidence.
+In law, it refers to a tool to protect against self-dealing.
 This article unpacks the second meaning.

 Public Officials and Conflicts of Interest

-Though used in both the private and public sectors, blind trusts often receive more attention in the latter.
-In many cases, high-level public officials are elected or appointed based on earlier successes in the private sector.
-This can create a conflict of interest.
+Though used in the private and public sectors, blind trusts often receive more attention in the public sector.
+High-level public officials are often selected based on private sector success.
+But this may place those in public office in situations where there might be a conflict of interest.

-On one hand, their experience in the private sector likely means they developed specialized expertise in their industry.
-This may make them a strong candidate to serve on committees, boards, and other regulatory bodies governing that industry.
-On the other hand, their experience also means the candidate may have developed significant financial interests within that industry.
-Those interests may incentivize them to abuse their new power to benefit themselves, their family members, or other close associates.
+Their experience in the private sector can mean they developed specialized expertise in their industry.
+This may make them strong candidates to serve on committees, boards, and other regulatory bodies.
+Their experience may also mean the candidate may have developed significant financial interests within that industry.
+Those interests may incentivize them to abuse power to benefit themselves, family members, or other close associates.

-First, some vocabulary.
-In law, a “trust" is a property interest held by one person (the trustee) at the request of another person (the grantor, also known as the trustor or settlor) for the benefit of a third party (the beneficiary).
-More simply, the trustee manages property supplied by the grantor for the benefit of the beneficiary.
-The property is said to be held in trust for the beneficiary.
+In law, a “trust" is a property interest held by one person (the trustee) at the request of another person (the grantor, also known as the trustor or settlor).
+The trustee holds the property for the benefit of a third party (the beneficiary).
+More simply, the trustee manages property the grantor supplies to benefit the beneficiary.
+The property is held in trust for the beneficiary.

 Again, blind trusts are typically formed to avoid potential conflicts of interest.
-For example, a corporate executive who is compensated with shares of the company's stock might set up a blind trust to manage these shares.
-This not only eases concerns over insider trading, but also allows them to avoid certain restrictions when trading securities.
-Similarly, an elected official with business interests in other countries may be tempted to use his office to ease trade barriers.
-A blind trust can alleviate this concern by keeping the official in the dark about the assets held in trust on their behalf.
+For example, a corporate executive compensated with company stock shares might set up a blind trust to manage these shares.
+This eases concerns over insider trading.
+It also allows the person to avoid certain restrictions when trading securities.
+Similarly, an elected official with business interests in other countries might use his office to ease trade barriers.
+A blind trust can ease this concern by keeping the official in the dark about the assets held in trust on their behalf.

-Blind trusts are also useful to lottery winners seeking to preserve their privacy and to make sure their winnings are not squandered.
-First, by allowing a trustee to manage their personal finances, winners can step out of the spotlight and preserve their anonymity.
-Second, most winners have little experience managing the large sums of money you might win in a lottery.
-These individuals can entrust their lottery winnings to a trust company specialized in managing investment portfolios.
+Blind trusts are also valuable for lottery winners seeking to preserve their privacy and ensure they do not squander their winnings.
+Most winners have little experience managing large sums of money.
+Winners can maintain anonymity by allowing third-party trustees to manage their finances.
+These people can entrust their lottery winnings to a trust company that manages investment portfolios.
+This management structure can help the lottery winner responsibly access their winnings.
 Many financial institutions, such as banks, provide similar services.

 How Blind Trusts Are Set Up

 State laws vary on how to set up a blind trust.
-Depending on your situation, you might also encounter an additional overlay of federal law.
-An estate planning attorney and professional financial advisors can help you sort out the relevant trust laws in your location.
-However, when setting up a blind trust, you will generally follow some variation of the following steps:
+Your situation may also implicate federal law.
+If you find yourself in need of a blind trust, seek legal advice.
+An estate planning attorney and professional financial advisors can help you determine the applicable trust laws.
+But, when setting up a blind trust, you will generally follow some variation of the following steps:

-- Decide what assets will be transferred to the newly formed trust;
+- Decide what assets to transfer to the newly formed trust;

 - Gather all relevant documents associated with those assets;